SHARE

 If you wish to travel by train, you can also book your ticket online in advance, using Trainline, for example, or directly at the train station.

-Islands along the Brittany coast – Islands such as Bréhat, d’Arz, and those in the Glénan archipelago are hot spots for tourists each year, namely during the spring and summer months.
+Islands along the Brittany coast - Bréhat's neighbouring island of d'Arz, and the islands in the Glénan archipelago, are hot spots for tourists each year, namely during the spring and summer months.

 While they have not introduced formal quotas for a maximum number of visitors, these popular islands off the coast of Brittany often see ferry services fill up quickly, with long lines to purchase boat tickets.